Frequently asked questions regarding auditions for the MSU Spartan Marching Band

 A: A mailing goes out on July 1 (approx).

 Q: When would SMB start in the fall/summer?

-A: SMB Preseason Drills (our band camp) begin (for new instrumentalists) here on the MSU campus on Monday, August 20, 2018.
+A: SMB Preseason Drills (our band camp) take place here on the MSU campus, and are held the week before fall semester classes begin.
 If you earn a spot in the band, you will receive permission to move into YOUR dorm room early (just like a football player).
 You will live in your room for the duration of Preseason.
 You will need to pay a small fee for each day you stay in your room before your regular dorm contract begins, but your meals will all be paid for/provided by the SMB.

 Q: How much practice/rehearsal is there?

-A: The SMB’s preseason camp begins on August 20 and finishes on the evening of August 27.
-MSU fall semester classes begin on August 29.
-Our regular rehearsals begin that day and are scheduled daily from 4:30 to 6:00 PM (Mon–Fri).
-An additional “sit down” music rehearsal is held on Monday evenings from 7:00 to 9:00 PM.
+A: Our regular rehearsals are from 4:30 to 6:00 PM (Mon–Fri).
+There is an additional “sit down” music rehearsal on Monday evenings from 7:00 to 9:00 PM.
 Gameday rehearsals usually begin at 7:30 am.

 Q: Are there sectionals?

 A: Yes, on an average of twice per week (Wed and Fri) from 4:00 PM to 4:25 PM.
 These are required for all band members.

 Q: What do I need to pay for?